-Now contrast that to someone searching for the term “top rated plastic surgeons for facelift procedure in New York.”
+Now contrast that to a customer searching for the term “top-rated plastic surgeons for facelift procedure in New York.”
 If someone is searching for this term, they are more than likely interested in having a facelift in New York.
 And if that’s your website using that long-term keyword, it’s likely that person can easily find you in the search engine result pages (SERPS).

 Let’s take a look at why longtail keywords matter and how you can use this search strategy to help you win clients.

 What are longtail keywords?